 Tip #2 | Natural lighting

 A view is the perfect way to instil inspiration.
 It relieves that cooped-up feeling many experience when they have been trapped in the office all day, and gives you eyes a rest from your computer screen.
 If you don’t have a view, don’t worry.
-Place an inspiration board or artwork above you desk instead.
+Place an inspiration board above you desk instead.

 Tip #3 | Choosing your desk